Jemaa el Fna Marrakech: Complete Visitor's Guide

 • By taxi: A petit taxi from Gueliz (the new city) costs 20–30 MAD and takes about 10 minutes.
 Ask to be dropped near the Koutoubia Mosque — the square is a 2-minute walk east.

-• By bus: Bus line 1 runs from Gueliz through Avenue Mohammed V to the square.
+• By city bus: Bus line 1 runs from Gueliz through Avenue Mohammed V to the square.
 The fare is 4 MAD.
 It is the cheapest option but can be crowded.

 • From a Medina riad: If you are staying in the Medina, most riads are within 5–15 minutes' walk.
 Staff at your riad can point you in the right direction.